MontiCore/monticore/README.md

 `VarDeclaration` defines the new form of `symbol`.
 Heavy infrastructure exists to manage definition of names, visibility, etc.

+MontiCore compiles the above grammar with eight lines into `TODO-XXX` classes with in total `TODO-XXX` lines that define the complete frontend and a larger part of the backend of a statemachine processor.
 We now can write statemachines like:

     statemachine PingPong {                                                   // statemachine